 If you're a HIPAA-covered entity, you need to have stringent password control.
 It's not optional, as you must keep protected health information secure.

-Fo all other businesses, I HIGHLY recommend it.
-These policies and suggestions for passwords are relevant to any business – from a one person company based on home office to the largest corporations in the world.
+For all other businesses, I HIGHLY recommend it.
+These policies and suggestions for passwords are relevant to any business—from a one-person company based out of a home office to the largest corporations in the world.

 Note that poor, weak passwords have the following characteristics: